-The Industrial District is home intended for to a range of light industrial uses, research laboratories, technology companies, breweries, and other related enterprises.
+The Industrial District is intended for a range of light industrial uses, research laboratories, technology companies, breweries, and other related enterprises.
 The district's infrastructure is designed to accommodate the needs of industrial operations, ensuring efficiency and accessibility for businesses of all sizes.

-- To promote and preserve this industrial area as an employment generator for the Village - To facilitate the necessary infrastructure to accommodate a wide variety of industries within the district. - To facilitate the accommodation of existing traditional industries, while anticipating new technologies, and business service uses, and other uses conducive to the district.
+- To promote and preserve this industrial area as an employment generator for the Village. - To facilitate the necessary infrastructure to accommodate a wide variety of industries within the district. - To facilitate the accommodation of existing traditional industries, while anticipating new technologies, business service uses, and other uses conducive to the district.